purduerov/X18-Core/README.md

 # X17-Core

-Contains all ROS nodes for X-17 that run on Raspberry Pi 4
+Contains all ROS nodes for X-17 that run on Raspberry Pi 4.
+The Raspberry Pi 4 acts as the intermediary between the laptop on the surface (WiFi network) and the electrical boards on the ROV (hardware connections).
+Computation does occur on the Raspberry Pi, but it should be limited due to power and heating constraints.
+This repository contains the code for thrust-related functionality, sensors, tools, and video processing.

-## Communication Protocol
+## General Repository

-X17-Core uses UART for its communication protocol between the Raspberry Pi and the STMs on the electrical boards.
-There are four different message types.
-- Thrust data message
-- ESC data message
-- Power data message
-- Tools data message

-The UART protocol used will not have parity bits enabled.
-It will be running at a baud rate of 9600.
-Each message has a device ID which is the ID of the destination of the message.
-Each message will also have CRC which uses the CRC-32 MPEG2 polynomial, however, we only save the last 8-bits of the 32-bit CRC value.
-There are two UART lines, one for the tools, and one for the thrusters/ESC/power bricks.
-The acknowledge will be of the same structure as the data messages.

-## ROV Launch Commands
+### ROV Launch Commands

 The launch file can be found in the `rov_launch` folder.
 The launch file is called `core_launch.yaml`